Garron Noone: Music career

-Social media
+Online career

 Noone was named one of Ireland's "breakthrough stars" for 2023 on TikTok.
 He rose from having just a few thousand followers in early 2023, while posting music tutorials, to over a million in February 2024 after transitioning to comedy.
-As of September 2025, he has 472,000 subscribers and 181 million views on YouTube, 2.3 million followers on Instagram, and 2.1 million followers and 54.2 million views on TikTok.
+As of March 2026, he has 733,000 subscribers and 322 million views on YouTube, 3 million followers on Instagram, and 2.4 million followers and over 54 million views on TikTok.
 (Note: As of July 2023, he had 3,670 subscribers on YouTube and 238,200 on TikTok.)

 His catchphrase, "Follow me, I'm delicious" came about when he made a video that he did not think was particularly funny, so he randomly added it to the end.
 When he made future videos without it, he got comments from viewers asking for it.
 People now shout the phrase at him on the street and send him photos of objects with the word "delicious."
 The phrase was the inspiration for an ad campaign for a coffee company where Noone served as spokesman.

 In 2024, Noone won the Gossie Award for newcomer of the year.
-Later that year, Noone released his podcast Listen, I’m Delicious, named after his catchphrase.
+Later that year, Noone released his podcast Listen, I'm Delicious, named after his catchphrase.

+On 23 November 2025, Noone was chosen to turn on the official Christmas lights in Ballina.

-Comedy
+Comedy career

-Noone's stand-up comedy was featured on the BBC program, Big Comic Energy.
+Noone's stand-up comedy was featured on the BBC program Big Comic Energy.